peterpolidoro/ModularServer/examples/BoardLedController/README.md

 }
 ```

-The serial\_number field can be changed to uniquely identify devices
+The serial\_number property can be changed to uniquely identify devices
 with the same name and form\_factor.

 Use the getDeviceInfo method to get information about the hardware and